 AUC is accredited by the National Accreditation Commission on Colleges of Medicine (ACCM).
 The ACCM is verified by the NCFMEA.
 Due to NCFMEA approval, students at AUC may also qualify for U.S. financial aid.

-To be eligible for admission to AUC, applicants must have completed a bachelor’s or equivalent in any discipline.
+To be eligible for admission to AUC, applicants must have completed a bachelor’s or equivalent degree in any discipline.
 AUC prefers students with a strong science background; prerequisite courses include:

 To apply, you must submit: